dntstck/blog/scheduled/devserver-portable-env.md

 <br><sup>Success!</sup>
 </figure>

-<p>There you have it, a portable dev environment using docker and kubernetes, that you can take anywhere as a script and deploy anywhere you like.</p>
+<p>There we have it, portable dev environments on my CM5, which are created and deployed using a simply Bash script.</p>

 <p> Catch you next time, where we will be going a bit further with this script.
 - Dru</p>